Three beautiful inns in New Brunswick

 The Maison Tait House in Shediac

-The undisputably best inn on our New Brunswick trip is the Maison Tait House in Shediac.
-As the bellboy, who helps us with the transport of our luggage, opens the door to our room, we catch our breath at the sight of our bedroom: a huge four-poster bed with light, white bed curtains occupies almost the entire room.
-In front of it are two elegant, white chairs in front of an open fireplace.
-And in a bay window at the window is a huge bathtub built, which looks very tempting after a day full of new impressions.
-Thankfully, there's plenty of time left before dinner to try them out!
+The undisputed best inn of our New Brunswick trip is the Maison Tait House in Shediac.
+When the bellboy, who helps us with our luggage, opens the door to our room, we are taken aback by the sight of our bedroom: a huge four-poster bed with light, white curtains takes up almost the entire room.
+Two elegant white chairs stand in front of it, facing an open fireplace.
+And in a bay window, there's a huge bathtub, which looks very tempting after a day full of new experiences.
+Thank goodness there's still enough time before dinner to try it out!

-The restaurant in the Maison Tait House is obviously very popular in Shediac, because there are always new guests coming out of town who have dressed up for food.
-There is clearly “fine dining” here, a meal in an elegant setting, even if it is a bit noisy.
-The guests at the other tables in the restaurant are having a good time.
-A table party from the mid-forties seems to be celebrating an anniversary.
-At the next table, an older gentleman leads a younger lady - a prankster who thinks bad things.
-And at the table opposite is a couple in their mid-fifties, who are obviously also celebrating an extraordinary event - the waiter is particularly concerned about the two.
-While we are waiting to place our dinner order, you can do some wonderful character studies here!
+The restaurant at Maison Tait House is obviously very popular in Shediac, as new guests from the local area are constantly arriving, dressed up for their meal.
+This is definitely fine dining, a meal in an elegant setting, even if it can get a bit loud.
+The guests at the other tables in the restaurant are certainly having a great time.
+A group of people in their mid-forties appears to be celebrating an anniversary.
+At the next table, an older gentleman is taking a younger woman out – a rascal who thinks badly of this.
+And at the table opposite sits a couple in their mid-fifties, who are obviously also celebrating an extraordinary occasion – the waiter is making a special effort with them.
+While we wait to place our dinner orders, it's a wonderful opportunity to do some character studies!

-The bellhop, who took us to our room a few hours beforehand, has put on white gloves and explains to us with a wicked smile what is particularly recommended today: we choose mussels as a starter and are served a huge bowl of them that is enough for dinner .
-We end the day in this highly recommended hotel with a juicy steak and a light fruit salad.
+The bellboy, who had shown us to our room a few hours earlier, has now put on snow-white gloves and, with a mischievous smile, explains to us what's especially recommended today: We choose mussels as a starter and are served a giant bowl, enough for dinner alone.
+We finally end the day in this highly recommended hotel with a juicy steak and a light fruit salad.

 Maison Tait House